bruno78/room-word-sample/README.md

 # Room Word Sample

-This is application is a study on how to apply Android Architecture Components.
+This is application is a study on how to apply Room and Android Architecture Components.

-The displays words in a list (MainActivity, RecyclerView, WordListAdapter).
+The app displays words in a list (MainActivity, RecyclerView, WordListAdapter).

-You can add words to the list (NewWordActivity).
+It add words to the list (NewWordActivity).

 A word is an instance of the Word entity class.